riclolsen/json-scada/src/OPC-UA-Client/README.md

 * _**commandsEnabled**_ [Boolean] - Allows to disable commands (messages in control direction) for a connection.
 Use false here to disable commands. **Mandatory parameter**.
 * _**endpointURLs**_ [Array of Strings] - Array of server endpoints URLs (only the first server is currently supported). **Mandatory parameter**.
 * _**configFileName**_ [String] - Name of the config file (with absolute path or relative to the bin folder).
 Default="../conf/Opc.Ua.DefaultClient.Config.xml".
 Use this file or crete new files to configure certificates and other OPC-UA parameters for a connection. **Optional parameter**.
-* _**autoCreateTags**_ [Boolean] - When true the driver will create tags for every data point found in the server, all point will be subscribed.
+* _**autoCreateTags**_ [Boolean] - When true the driver will create tags for every data point found in the server, all points will be subscribed.
 When false, only preconfigured tags will be updated. **Mandatory parameter**.
 * _**autoCreateTagPublishingInterval**_ [Double] - Default publishing interval in seconds for subscription of auto created tags. **Mandatory parameter**.
 * _**autoCreateTagSamplingInterval**_ [Double] - Default sampling interval in seconds for subscription of auto created tags. **Mandatory parameter**.
 * _**autoCreateTagQueueSize**_ [Double] - Default queue size for subscription of auto created tags. **Mandatory parameter**.